aki-null/epsilon-script/README.md

 #### Constant Functions

 Custom functions can be marked as constant.
 Constant functions always return the same result for the same inputs.
 Results are cached at compilation time for performance.

-**Important**: All custom functions must be pure functions with no side effects.

 A constant function can be created by passing `true` to the `isConstant` constructor parameter: